Blosc/c-blosc2/README_CHUNK_FORMAT.rst

 :compcode_meta:
     (``uint8``) Compression codec metadata.

-    Possible metadata associated with the compression codec.
+    Metadata associated with the compression codec.
+Only used in user-defined codecs.

 :filter_meta:
     (``uint8``) Filter metadata.

-    Possible metadata associated with a filter code.
+    Metadata associated with the filter code.

 :blosc2_flags:
     (``bitfield``) The flags for a Blosc2 buffer.